-The Office of Emergency Management is responsible for coordinating University responses to emergencies, in accordance with established emergency operations plans.
+OEM is responsible for coordinating University responses to emergencies, in accordance with established emergency operations plans.
 Emergency operations plans are developed for each campus and follow the facets of the Incident Command System (ICS).
 Members of the University community should familiarize themselves with the NU Emergency Guidebook, found online at https://nupd.northeastern.edu/guide.
-The NU Emergency Guidebook is also available in print through the Office of Emergency Management.
+The NU Emergency Guidebook is also available in print through OEM.

 Exercises are conducted at least annually to assess one or more core capabilities in the areas of prevention, protection, mitigation, response, and recovery.
-Exercises range from full-scale exercises to tabletop exercises and align with the U.S. Department of Homeland Security's Exercise and Evaluation Program (HSSEP).
+Exercises range from full-scale exercises to tabletop exercises and align with the U.S. Department of Homeland Security's Exercise and Evaluation Program (HSEEP).
 Exercises are scheduled and announced by University email notification to minimize the impact to the campus.
 All exercises are documented, including a description of the exercise and the date and time it occurred.
-Exercise objectives are evaluated through an exercise evaluation process involving outside organizations and agencies, which leads to after action reporting and improvement planning.
+Exercise objectives are evaluated through an exercise evaluation process involving outside organizations and agencies, which leads to after-action reporting and improvement planning.
 Emergency operations plans are revised every three years and exercise after action reports are used in the revision process.